msid2b/SDS-Sigma-Emulator/README.md

 There is a F00 PO Tape in the Tapes directory of this respository.

 ## Installer
-In the installer directory is a zip file containing the compiled application.
+The Installer directory contains a zip file of the compiled application.
 This can be installed directly on a Mac by copying the application package to the Applications directory.

 ## SIMH Compatibility
 The emulator can read and write both .tap and .mt format tape images: .tap files can be used for interchange with SIMH emulated Sigmas.